 - Lemon water – a small amount in warm water with honey

-If you have heartburn two or more times a week and changes to your diet or eating pattern haven’t helped, consult your healthcare provider.
-You can reach the Bronston Community Care Clinic at 608.781.2225.
+If you have heartburn two or more times a week and changes to your diet or eating pattern haven’t helped, consult your healthcare provider about possible GERD or acid reflux.
+Contact the Bronston Community Care Clinic at 608.781.2225 to make an appointment.